-Legal representation, or the hiring of an attorney to handle your case, is sometimes necessary.
+Legal representation is sometimes necessary.
 This is something that most people wish to avoid, and we certainly understand your hesitation.
-Often people close their eyes and just wish the whole thing would go away.
+Often, people close their eyes and just wish the whole thing would go away.

-An Attorney is a professional that you hire to represent your side of the story.
-At this point, you no longer have to deal with either insurance companies (your own or the opposing insurance company) as he/she will do this for you.
+An attorney is a professional that you hire to represent your side of the story.
+At this point, you no longer have to deal with insurance companies (your own or the opposing insurance company), as they will do this for you.
 The vast majority of cases are settled out of court through negotiations between the attorney and insurance company.
-For their services, the attorney will typically charge between 30-40% of the total offered settlement as is standard and customary.
+For their services, the attorney will typically charge between 30-40% of the total offered settlement, as is standard and customary.

 In deciding whether or not to obtain an attorney, you must ask yourself what costs you have accumulated:

-Physical Costs – What is your level of injury from this accident?
+- Physical costs: What is your level of injury from this accident?
 Just how injured are you?
-This is where your physician (Chiropractor, Medical Doctor, etc) can help, as they are accustomed to dealing with injured patients and at grading levels of injury.
+This is where your physician (chiropractor, medical doctor, etc.) can help, as they are accustomed to dealing with injured patients and grading levels of injury.

-Some unscrupulous attorneys will decide to collect MedPay (What is Medpay? link in blue) payments rather then allowing them to come to our office.
-This is never a good situation as it virtually guarantees that you will be left with unpaid medical bills that we will then have to collect from you.
+Some unscrupulous attorneys will decide to collect MedPay payments rather than allowing them to come to our office.
+This is never a good situation, as it virtually guarantees that you will be left with unpaid medical bills that we will then have to collect from you.

 As attorneys work on a percentage of the collected settlement, they sometimes will send a letter to your insurance company instructing them to send payments to the attorney.
 By doing this, they are increasing the total “pot” of the settlement, from which they will take their 30-40% cut.
 Unfortunately, when they do this, they are actually taking money directly out of our compensation.
 This forces us to bill you directly for the remaining balance, which neither of us want.

-If your attorney decides to do this, we require that you immediately obtain new legal representation to an attorney who will turn over all MedPay payments immediately.
-If you decide to remain with the same attorney, we require immediate payment for the full balance of your account as well as cash payments for any and all future treatments at the time of service.
+If your attorney decides to do this, we require that you immediately obtain new legal representation from an attorney who will turn over all MedPay payments immediately.
+If you decide to remain with the same attorney, we require immediate payment for the full balance of your account, as well as cash payments for any and all future treatments at the time of service.